 Enhanced Facilities Services

-Our success in limiting the spread of COVID-19 is rooted in personal responsibility — including diligent social distancing, mask wearing and hand washing.
+Our success in limiting the spread of COVID-19 is rooted in personal responsibility — including diligent physical distancing, mask wearing and hand washing.
 The Office of Facilities Management is also providing enhanced services to keep our community safe.

 Facilities staff will disinfect classrooms and other instructional spaces each night, as well as routinely disinfect high-touch or high-use public spaces — such as door handles and bathrooms — throughout the day.